Four credits in English, one credit at each grade level (9th, 10th, 11th, and 12th grade).

 Visual & Performing Arts

-The school requires all students to earn two half-credits in the arts before graduation.
-All III Formers must take one semester-long course in the arts.
+The school requires all students to earn two credits in the arts before graduation.
+All III Formers must take one semester-long course in the performing arts and one semester-long course in the visual arts.
 Students can complete their other arts requirement in a variety of ways:

 - successful completion of any of our for-credit courses in the arts